Local workers - Field of qualification - Electricity, Gas, Water and Waste Services

 - Engineering and Related Technologies (9 people or 47.4%)

 - Management and Commerce (4 people or 21.1%)

-In combination these three fields accounted for 13 people in total or 68.4% of the Electricity, Gas, Water and Waste Services .
+In combination these three fields accounted for 13 people in total or68.4% of Electricity, Gas, Water and Waste Services.

-The major differences between the fields of qualifications of the Electricity, Gas, Water and Waste Services workforce in the Cook Shire and the Agriculture, Forestry and Fishing workforce were:
+The major differences between the fields of qualifications of the Electricity, Gas, Water and Waste Services workforce in Cook Shire and Queensland were: